-"Force Majeure Event" means any circumstance not within a party's reasonable control that prevents, hinders or delays the party in or from performing its obligations in respect of the Engagement, including: (a) acts of God, flood, earthquake or other natural disaster; (b) epidemic or pandemic (as designated officially); (c) terrorist attack, civil war, civil commotion or riots; (d) nuclear, chemical or biological contamination; and (e) any labour or trade dispute, strikes, industrial action or lockouts (unless reasonably foreseeable).
+"Force Majeure Event" means any circumstance not within a party's reasonable control that prevents, hinders or delays the party in or from performing its obligations in respect of the Engagement, including: (a) acts of God, flood, earthquake or other natural disaster; (b) epidemic or pandemic (as designated officially); (c) terrorist attack, civil war, civil commotion or riots; (d) nuclear, chemical or biological contamination; and (e) any labour or trade dispute, strikes, industrial action or lockouts.

 If a booking is requested of the Act for an Engagement via the Site, the Act will be required to confirm or reject the booking request within a reasonable period of time, otherwise the booking request will automatically expire and may be offered to other Acts.

-We will collect (i) a percentage of the Fee at the time of booking confirmation (i.e. when the booking request is confirmed by the Act), and (ii) the remaining amount of the Fee on the date 45 days prior to the Engagement.
+We will collect (i) a percentage of the Fee to be paid by the Event Planner to the Act at the time of booking confirmation (i.e. when the booking request is confirmed by the Act), and (ii) the remaining amount of the Fee on the date 45 days prior to the Engagement.
 Where the booking is confirmed within 45 days of the Engagement, we will collect 100% of the Fee at the time of booking confirmation.

 Where the Act accepts an Engagement and the booking is confirmed by the Event Planner paying in accordance with the paragraph above, an agreement is made between the Event Planner and Act, by which the Event Planner engages the Act and the Act is obliged: (i) to provide a combination of musicians (where the Act is a group of musicians) to perform; or (ii) to perform (where the Act is a solo musician):